AndrewDDavis/Rename-Files/README.md

 on the command line takes effect.
 The same is true for the -g, -#, and -% options.
 For details on the backup file naming scheme refer to the mv manpage.

-Pattern matching details
+## Pattern matching details

-  - The 'ptrn' argument is interpreted similarly to a glob pattern by the shell.
+  - The `ptrn` argument is interpreted similarly to a glob pattern by the shell.
 Refer to 'Pattern Matching' in the Bash manpage for syntax details.
-  - The longest possible match to 'ptrn' is replaced.
+  - The longest possible match to `ptrn` is replaced.
   - The 'patsub_replacement' shell option is enabled.
-Any non-esacped instances of '&' in 'repl' are replaced with the matching portion of 'ptrn'.
-To print a literal '&', use '\&'.
-The 'repl' string is not subject to other shell expansions after it has been passed as an argument.
+Any non-esacped instances of '&' in `repl` are replaced with the matching portion of `ptrn`.
+To print a literal `&`, use `\&`.
+The `repl` string is not subject to other shell expansions after it has been passed as an argument.

-Notes
+## Notes

   - Operates only on file basenames.
 Moving files among directories is not supported.
-  - Filenames that don't match 'ptrn' are ignored.
+  - Filenames that don't match `ptrn` are ignored.
-  - Use an empty 'repl' argument to remove 'ptrn'.
+  - Use an empty `repl` argument to remove `ptrn`.
   - If only the case of the file-name changes in the renaming operation, a two-step renaming process is used for safety on case-insenstive filesystems.

+## Installation

+ 1. Clone or download the repo.
+E.g., into a subdirectory of `/usr/local/opt`.

+ 2. Symlink the `rename-files.sh` file from a directory on your PATH, e.g.:

+    `ln -s /usr/local/opt/rename-files/rename-files.sh \
+        ~/.local/bin/rename-files`

+ 3. Consider setting a shorter alias for `rename-files` in your environment, such as by placing the following in your `~/.bashrc`:

+    `alias rnf='rename-files'`

-Alternatives
+## Alternatives

   - For more robust treatment of regular expressions, use the perl function 'rename' from the repos.